alicemunsal/dohex/DoHex2.md

 * DoHex allows us to develop and test our application as a monolith and if it is needed, deploy it also as a microservices application with reasonable effort.

 * When out-process robust communication is needed, **Event Sourcing** can be used.
-We can directly connect necessary components to a event streaming platform through its adapters, or we can connect our event bus to event streaming platform.
+We can directly connect necessary components to a event streaming platform through its adapters, or we can connect our event bus to a event streaming platform.

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Deployment.png)